Playing repeated games with Large Language Models: Results

-Figure \ref{fig:bos_overview}B shows the results of all interactions.
-While GPT-4 plays well against other agents that choose only one option, such as GPT-3 or an agent always choosing Football, it does not play well with agents who frequently choose their non-preferred option.
-For example, when playing against the GPT-3.5, which tends to frequently choose its own preferred option, GPT-4 chooses its own preferred option repeatedly but also occasionally gives in and chooses the other option.
-Crucially, GPT-4 performs poorly when playing with an alternating pattern.
+Figure \ref{fig:bos_overview} shows the results of all interactions.
+As before, GPT-4 plays generally better than all other agents ($t(128.28)=2.83$, $p=.005$, $d=0.28$, 95\%-CIs=$[0.07,0.50]$, $BF=3.56$).
+Yet while GPT-4 plays well against other agents who choose only one option, such as an agent always choosing Football, it does not play well with agents who frequently choose their non-preferred option.
+For example, when playing against text-davinci-003, which tends to frequently choose its own preferred option, GPT-4 chooses its own preferred option repeatedly but also occasionally gives in and chooses the other option.
+Crucially, GPT-4 performs poorly when playing with an alternating pattern (where, for courtesy, we let agents start with the option that the other player preferred).
 This is because GPT-4 seemingly does not adjust its choices to the other player but instead keeps choosing its preferred option.
-GPT-4, therefore, fails to coordinate with a simple, human-like agent, an instance of a behavioral flaw.
+GPT-4, therefore, fails to coordinate with a simple, human-like agent, an instance of a behavioural flaw.

-To make sure that this observed behavioral flaw was not due to the particular prompt used, we also re-run several versions of the game, where we modified the order of the presented options, relabeled the options to be either numerical or other letters, and changed the presented utilities to be represented by either points, dollars, or coins.
-The results of these simulations showed that the inability to alternate was not due to any particular characteristics of the used prompts (see supplementary material).
-To make sure that the observed behavioral flaw was not due to the particular payoff matrix used, we also re-run several versions of the game, where we modified the payoff matrix gradually from preferring Football to preferring Ballet (or, in our case, the abstract F and J).
+\paragraph{Robustness checks.} To make sure that this observed behavioural flaw was not due to the particular prompt used, we also re-run several versions of the game, where we randomize the order of the presented options, relabeled the choice options, and changed the presented utilities to be represented by either points, dollars, or coins as shown in Figure \ref{fig:robustness_small}.
+We also repeated our analysis with two different cover stories, in which we told GPT-4 that it was taking part in a cooking competition or working on a collaborative project keeping the underlying problem structure (payoffs and the interaction dynamics) identical (See Supplementary Figure 3).
+The results of these simulations showed that the inability to alternate was not due to any particular characteristics of the used prompts.
+To make sure that the observed behavioural flaw was not due to the particular payoff matrix used, we also re-run several versions of the game, where we modified the payoff matrix gradually from preferring Football to preferring Ballet (or, in our case, the abstract F and J).
 The results of these simulations showed that GPT-4 did not alternate for any of these games but simply changed its constant response to the option that it preferred for any particular game.
-Thus, the inability to alternate was not due to the particular payoff matrix we used.
+Thus, the inability to alternate was not due to the particular payoff matrix we used (see Supplementary A.5).